-I spent a happy hour or so walking under the ribbon of lights that canopied Fore Street in St Ives and made a lasting memory of Christmas magic on an evening spent with friends!
+I spent a happy hour walking under the ribbon of Christmas lights that canopied Fore Street in St Ives and made a lasting memory of Christmas magic

-We parked above the town and took one of those mammoth runs of granite steps that snake down to the sea guided by and ex-st-ives-ite who knew the footpaths well and we emerged seamlessly quite near to the town centre to follow a single line of lights as it lead towards the harbour, just as the lightest of drizzles started to fall.
+We parked above the town and took one of those mammoth runs of granite steps that snake down to the sea.
+We emerged seamlessly quite near to the town centre and followed a single line of lights towards the harbour.

 The Christmas Lights of Fore Street in St Ives

-The piece de resistance for the Christmas lights of St Ives has to be spectacular curtain or lights that enshroud Fore Street, casting a mellow glow redolent of another era across the narrow granite clad streets.
+The piece de resistance for the Christmas lights of St Ives, has to be spectacular curtain of lights above Fore Street.
+The mellow glow is so atmosheric and redolent of another era in the narrow granite clad streets.

-We were so sheltered amongst the closely packed cottages with only the mist of moisture adding a romantic gleam across the well worn granite sets.
+We were so sheltered amongst the closely packed cottages.
+Later when a light drizzle fell it only added a romantic gleam to the well worn granite sets.

 A stroll along the harbour in St Ives

-We were already delightfully satiated with the sheer nostalgia of Fore street as we strolled back along the harbour, although we had arrived fairly early to avoid the evening revellers, yet a throng of evening revellers were already sitting outside the Famous Sloop Inn.
+We were already delightfully satiated with the sheer nostalgia of Fore street as we strolled back along the harbour.
+We had arrived early to avoid the evening crush, yet a throng of evening revellers were already sitting outside the Famous Sloop Inn.

-The tide was out again just as it had been when we celebrated summer’s swan song upon our autumn visit to St Ives but this time it was the bright light of Christmas that danced across the sand to us.
+The tide was out, as we reached the harbour, just as it had been for our autumn visit to St Ives .
+This time it was the bright light of Christmas that danced across the sand to us.

-Happy laughter filled the air as we walked, glancing up sometimes at the bursting restaurants enveloped in a wonderful garlicky Mediterranean aroma and glimpsed early diners already occupying tables sipping their glasses of wine – unknown strangers who had become part of the atmosphere of St Ives just for one night.
+As we walked, we glanced up sometimes at the bursting restaurants, enveloped in a wonderful garlicky Mediterranean aroma.
+Happy laughter filled the air and we glimpsed early diners seated at tables – unknown strangers who had become part of the atmosphere of Christmas in St Ives just for one night.

-Finally replete we made our way back up the flights of step to the waiting car in the all absorbing town of St Ives – a town that has reinvented itself so frequently over the centuries moving from fishing village to artist colony, to a major tourist destination, a surfers dream, a food lover and artists paradise but it has never lost it authentic heart.
+Finally replete, we made our way back up the flights of step to the waiting car.
+Time to leave the all absorbing town of St Ives.
+A town that has reinvented itself so frequently over the centuries.
+Changing from a fishing village to artist colony.
+It has laterly become a major tourist destination, a surfers dream, a food lover and artists paradise – yet it has never lost it authentic heart.

 For sheer atmosphere the narrow streets of St Ives, the tumble of cottages punctuated by the occasional, almost Dickensian ally way, mysteriously enshrouded in velvety darkness, is a wonderful spot to just absorb the Christmas spirit.